Classical Typing: All You Need To Know

 Classical Typing what is it?

-The use of mechanical keyboards with QWERTY layout for typing is classical typing.
+Mechanical typewriters with QWERTY layout were used first as classical typing.
 These keyboards had tactile feedback that made typing a tad bit more fun.
 The click when a key was registered was worth all the practice.
 Personal computers and later laptops with physical keyboards were the norm.
 Here is what typing in the early 2000's looked like;

-• Physical keyboards with raised keys that allowed users to feel the keys as they pressed them.
+- Physical typewriters with raised keys let users feel the keys as they pressed them.

 The Future of Classical Typing